Khan/wonder-blocks/packages/wonder-blocks-core/components/with-ssr-placeholder.md

 </WithSSRPlaceholder>
 ```

-This example shows how you can use a `null` placeholder to just display nothing during server-side render.
+This example shows how you can use a `null` placeholder to display nothing during server-side render.

 ```jsx
 import {View, WithSSRPlaceholder} from "@khanacademy/wonder-blocks-core";